Digital twins for solar parking lots: the case of Zaragoza

 From shadow to data: predictive monitoring ⚡

-How can a digital twin optimize energy generation and shadow management in real time across the four new solar parking lots in Zaragoza to maximize their operational efficiency?
+How can a digital twin optimize in real time the energy generation and shadow management in the four new solar parking lots of Zaragoza to maximize their operational efficiency?

 (PS: My digital twin is right now in a meeting, while I am here modeling.
 So technically, I am in two places at once.)